Lilli

 Fun Facts

-• Lilli was also used as a character name in Australian children's books in the 1980s.
+• In Australian pop culture, 'Lilli' has been used as a character name in various children's books and TV shows.

 Personality Traits